 What Temperature Is Too Cold for Snakes?

-The temperature at which snakes get too cold depends on the species.
-But snakes start to get sick at temperatures lower than 70 degrees Fahrenheit.
+The temperature that snakes get too cold is species-dependent.
+All snakes start to react adversely to temperatures lower than 70 degrees Fahrenheit.

-Here’s a table explaining the temperatures that snakes need:
+However, the exact requirements vary based on the species.
+Here’s a table explaining the temperatures that pet snakes need:

 |Species||Basking Spot Temperature||Ambient Temperature|